How to prepare your house for future lockdowns

 For those of us confined to smaller properties during lockdown, you can’t help but look on with jealousy at those people on Instagram getting in a few laps of their home swimming pool.
 And while the cost of a personal swimming pool has reduced significantly in recent years, they aren’t necessarily affordable or practical for everyone.

 However, under a future lockdown, finding easier ways of getting exercise at home is a must.
-Now could be the time to find some space for an exercise bike, or even building a home gym in your unused garage.
+Now could be the time to find some space for an exercise bike, or even building a home gym in your unused garage, you can look for some home gym advice here if this interests you.
 This could make it far easier for you to get a better variety of exercise in the event of a future lockdown.

 Entertainment and socialising